ManishChapagain/ecommerce-store/README.md

    npm run dev
    ```

-   The frontend will be available at `http://localhost:5173`
+   The frontend will be available at `http://localhost:5173`. user with id "1" is hardcoded in frontend.

 ## Running Tests